henriquegdantas/whatsapp-business-sdk/README.md

 This project uses typescript.
 Resources are stored in 2 key structures:

 -   <b>src</b>: the whole connector written in typescript
--   <b>dist</b> the packed bundle of the project for use in nodejs environments (generated when running yarn run build).
+-   <b>dist</b> the packed bundle of the project for use in nodejs environments (generated when running pnpm build).
 -   <b>\_\_tests\_\_</b> all the tests for the connector

 ## Contribution and thanks